afpineda/OpenSourceSimWheelESP32/doc/firmware/glossary_en.md

 - **Module**: a piece of the _system_ that provides a certain behavior by grouping related functions.

-- **NuS**: [Nordic UART Service](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.6.1/nrf/include/bluetooth/services/nus.html).
-An implementation of serial communications through BLE.

 - **LiPo** (battery): Lithium-polymer battery.

-- **Paddle**: a momentary switch shaped as a lever.
+- **Paddle**: a momentary switch or a potentiometer shaped as a lever.

 - **Polling loop**: a perpetual task that reads the state of some inputs and generates input events from state changes.